 7. Hand Sanitizer

-According to the CDC, hand sanitizers should contain at least 60% alcohol if they’re being used in hand washing or activities to stop the spread of COVID-19.
+According to the CDC, hand sanitizers should contain at least 60% alcohol if they’re being used in hand washing or activities to stop the spread of viruses.
 Most hand sanitizers on the market contain 60 to 80% ethanol or isopropanol, which are both types of alcohol.

 While small quantities of hand sanitizer don’t typically pose a fire risk, it’s still important to be careful when using and storing sanitizer to minimize any risks.
 Always make sure the sanitizer has completely dried on your hands before touching any metal surfaces in your home.